| Microwaves & RF August 1999

 needed to meet the 75- and 50- input

+and output conditions, respectively.
 Then, the circuit file is automatically constructed and placed in the Text

 Editor (Fig. 4) for viewing and subsequent analysis.